Mortgage Agency Services transfer of equity: q and a’s

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Mortgage Agency Services conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold properties

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in violation of the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Mortgage Agency Services.
+If you do not keep up the payments on your mortgage with Mortgage Agency Services your property may be repossessed.

 Preparing the Transfer of Equity with a Mortgage Agency Services Mortgage